Grant-Archibald-MS/powerfuldev-testing/learning/11-localization.md

 This section assumes that French (LCID 1039) and German language (LCID 1031) have  been enabled.
 {: .notice--success}

-> The sample application for this section is currently in a feature branch.
-This will require `git checkout grant-archibald-ms/enhanced-sample-495`
-{: .notice--success}

 ## The Need for Localization

 Localization is essential for several reasons: